lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 Have we mentioned we've got lots of oddballs and creatives here?
 Whatever your hobby or pet project, there's almost certainly a meetup or event that supports it.
 And if there isn't?
 It's so easy to start your own thing.
 Having the space to explore these affinities equates to opportunities to find your tribe.
 Improv?
 Crypto?
 Mountain-biking?
 Board games?
 Queer poetry?
 You name it, we've got it.

-When you're travelling a lot, it's easy to feel lonely and disconnected, so being able to make friends and feel truly seen and heard is important.
+When you're traveling a lot, it's easy to feel lonely and disconnected, so being able to make friends and feel truly seen and heard is important.
 It also helps when you feel like those friendships aren't just passing.
 As a digital nomad hotspot, chances are really good that the friend you made in Berlin or Bali last year will come around at some point so you can reconnect.
 Your friendships may not be continuous, but they continue when Chiang Mai is one of your bases.

 While they're not that common yet (though trust us, we'll make them happen) coliving spaces also provide as easy way to slot into a community.
 More than just move-in ready rentals, they're a place where casual conversations in the shared kitchen can deepen into real friendships.